Sha95544/Business-Intelligence-Analytics-for-a-product-based-startup/README.md

 ![image](https://github.com/Sha95544/Business-Intelligence-Analytics-for-a-product-based-startup/assets/62758405/0691e472-63b0-4106-9b3b-49fd42a1f06a)

 #### Analysis
+The results above show that the manager for employees with IDs 'E738' and 'E192'is Bonnie Clark who is email is directly pulled in the rows for these employees.
+However since Bonnie Clarke and Roy Martin don't have a manager logged in, so the query pulls their employee email instad in order to directly notify them about the buisness change.

 ### Comparing Month over Month (MoM) revenue
 Its time for the end of the year reporting and manager of the analytics team needs a report of the top revenue highlights for the year suggesting the we highlight the months where the revenue was up Month over Month (MoM) i.e to highlight the monthhs where the revenue was up from the previous month.
 The following query will be used for the task: